HenryLHH/hhlin-academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Handle Software & Hardware Problems of Laptop
+  * Handled software & hardware problems of laptops
-  * Deliver Courses of Soldering and Experiment
+  * Delivered courses of soldering and experiment
-  * Management of the Association (2500+ cases per year)
+  * Managed the association as Chairman (2500+ cases per year)
   """

 +++